libp2p/specs/connections/README.md

 of discussion in the libp2p community, and implementations are free to develop whatever prioritization system makes sense.

+There is currently a draft of a [connection manager specification][connmgr-v2-spec] that may replace the current [connmgr interface][connmgr-go-interface] in go-libp2p and may also form the basis of other connection manager implementations.

 ### Connection Lifecycle Events

 The establishment of new connections and streams is likely to be a